nordeim/Rails-Linux/Frameworks/prompt.md

 ---

 Awesome job on your meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously plan and then create a comprehensive `Project Architecture Document` in markdown format.
 Again, create a detailed implementation plan for the PAD first, review and validate it before proceeding meticulously to execute it.

+---

+Awesome job on your meticulous research, analysis and planning!
+Please keep up your good work!
+Now, please help me meticulously and critically review and analyze the other submitted PRDs below, then create a detailed comprehensive comparative analysis report comparing and critique them plus your PRD generated earlier.